AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_room_allowlist.md

 ## Adding multiple members to the chat room allow list

 Adds multiple users to the chat room allow list.
-You can add a maximum of 60 users to the chat room allow list at one time.
+You can add a maximum of 60 users to the chat room allow list each time.

 ### HTTP request